takertao2/threadychain/README.md

                   /var/lib/tor/hidden_service

-Use this command to get your enode:// address.
+Use this command to get your enode:// address in the javascript prompt.

              admin.nodeInfo